2 MUST DO Shoulder Exercises For Shoulder Pain Relief!

 But what if I told you that despite your best efforts, you may have been barking up the wrong tree?

-Clinically, as a Physiotherapist, I find that a large percentage of shoulder aches, pains, and injuries, are often the legacy of something else.
+Clinically, as a physiotherapist, I find that a large percentage of shoulder aches, pains, and injuries are often the legacy of something else.
 And figuring out what this "something else" is goes a long way to developing a series of strength and mobility exercises to help fix your shoulder pain.

-These work because they go after two of the main areas of hidden dysfunction that can set a person up to experience shoulder pain in the first place.
+Clinical Pearl: These work because they go after two of the main areas of hidden dysfunction that can set a person up to experience shoulder pain in the first place.
 They aren't just hopeful symptomatic treatments.

-1. Ball Upper Back Mobility
+2. Ball Upper Back Mobility

 This stretch targets the often-overlooked connection between your upper back (thoracic spine) and shoulder function.
 When the upper back becomes stiff, the shoulder joint can be forced to compensate, leading to impingement, rotator cuff issues, or general achiness.

-2. Ball Posterior Shoulder Mobility
+3. Ball Posterior Shoulder Mobility

 The back of the shoulder capsule is another common site of hidden restriction.
 When this area is tight, it can limit internal rotation and contribute to impingement or labral issues.

-3. The Importance of Good Shoulder Posture
+4. The Importance of Good Shoulder Posture

 The positions we hold most frequently – like rounded shoulders from desk work or phone use – can significantly impact shoulder mechanics.
 Over time, these postures can shorten anterior chest muscles and overstretch posterior shoulder structures, setting the stage for pain and dysfunction.